Voisin (aircraft): Early history

-It created Europe's first manned, heavier-than-air powered aircraft capable of a sustained (1 km), circular, controlled flight, including take-off and landing, the Voisin-Farman I.
+It created the Voisin-Farman I, Europe's first manned, heavier-than-air powered aircraft capable of a sustained (1 km), circular, controlled flight, including take-off and landing.

-Having learned to fly with a Voisin, on 8 March 1910, Raymonde de Laroche became the first woman to receive a pilot licence when the Aéro-Club de France issued her licence #36.
+Having learned to fly with a Voisin, on 8 March 1910, Raymonde de Laroche became the first woman to receive a pilot's licence when the Aéro-Club de France issued her licence #36.

 In South Africa, on 28 December 1909, French aviator Albert Kimmerling made the first manned, heavier-than-air powered flight in Africa in a Voisin 1907 biplane.

 Like many early aircraft companies, Voisin built machines to the designs of their customers which helped support their own experiments.
-The company's first customers were a M. Florencie, who commissioned them to build an ornithopter he had designed, and Henri Kapferer, for whom they built a pusher biplane of their own design.
+The company's first customers were M. Florencie, who commissioned them to build an ornithopter he had designed, and Henri Kapferer, for whom they built a pusher biplane of their own design.
 The latter was underpowered, having a Buchet engine of only 20 hp, and it failed to fly.
 However, Kapferer introduced them to Leon Delagrange, for whom they built a similar machine, powered by a 50 hp Antoinette engine.
 This was first successfully flown by Charles Voisin on 30 March 1907, achieving a straight-line flight of 60 m.
 In turn Delagrange introduced them to Henri Farman, who ordered an identical aircraft.
 These two aircraft are often referred to by their owners' names as the Voisin-Delagrange No.1 and the Voisin-Farman No.1, and were the foundation of the company's success.
 On 13 January 1908 Farman used his aircraft to win the "Grand Prix de l'aviation" offered by Ernest Archdeacon and Henry Deutsch de la Meurthe for the first closed-circuit flight of over a kilometer.
 Since the Wright Brothers would provide no evidence of their own accomplishments, they were widely disbelieved at the time, so this was a major breakthrough in the conquest of the air, and brought Voisin many orders for similar aircraft.
 Around sixty would be built.